 Now, on querying inside MySQL, we see that all the data is mapped inside the table.

-Hope this blog was useful in understanding the process of exporting data from HDFS to MySQL, using sqoop.
+Hope this Sqoop export tutorial was useful in understanding the process of exporting data from HDFS to MySQL.
 Keep visiting our website Acadgild for more updates on Big Data and other technologies.
 Click here to learn Big Data Hadoop Development.